Mostly Resilient

 No. We don't think AI will replace Customs Brokers, though we do expect the job to change.

-Our 51.0% AI Resilience Score reflects a career that is holding up, but not untouched.
-AI tools are already handling the most repetitive parts of the work: pulling data from invoices, suggesting tariff classifications, flagging errors before filing, and even drafting duty protests [3].
-That kind of automation is real and moving fast, especially as tariff rules keep shifting and the industry faces a shrinking talent pool [2].
+Our 52.3% AI Resilience Score puts this career in "Mostly Resilient" territory, and the reasons make sense once you look at how the work actually breaks down.
+AI is already handling the repetitive parts: pulling data from invoices, suggesting tariff classifications, flagging errors before filing, and even parsing regulatory updates to reclassify products [3].
+That kind of paperwork automation is real and accelerating, especially as tariff rules keep shifting [4].

 Reveal More